Before Your Massage

 - Do not eat right before a massage.

 - Are you under the care of any doctor?
-If yes, what medical condition(s) are they treating?
+If so, what medical condition(s) are they treating?

 - Are you taking any medications?
-If yes, what are you taking?
+Please be able to list them.

 - Why did you come for massage therapy?
 What results do you expect?

 - Recent Injury

 - Leg Swelling